-AIM is a child-centred model, involving seven levels of support, moving from the universal to the targeted, based on the needs of the child and the pre-school service.
+AIM is a child-centred model, involving seven levels of support, moving from universal to targeted, based on the needs of the child and the pre-school service.
 It offers tailored, practical supports based on need and does not require a formal diagnosis of disability.